influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 ## Introduction

-The InfluxDB 2.0 platform includes:

-- query engine
-- internal API
-- storage engine

-The query engine sends requests through the internal API to the storage engine.
-The storage engine ensures the following three things:
+The InfluxDB storage engine ensures the following three things:

 - Data is safely written to disk
 - Queried data is returned complete and correct